UCBerkeleySETI/breakthrough/GettingStarted.md

 Howard Isaacson's ["Intro to Astro"](https://github.com/howardisaacson/Intro-to-Astro-2020) course includes some introductory astronomy material as well as covering Unix basics, Python, LaTeX, etc.

+If you're just beginning to explore the astronomy literature, [here's a guide](https://arxiv.org/pdf/2006.12566.pdf) to finding and understanding research papers.

 ## BL science

 Now would be a good time, if you haven't done so already, to read through the basic strategy of the Breakthrough Listen search.
 The material at https://seti.berkeley.edu/listen/ starts on a basic level; click through pages 1 - 4, and it gets more in-depth as you go.
 You don't need to read page 5, which duplicates some of the material presented here.